dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 since Malatya is the home of the F-4s that did such excellent air-to-air service in MF \#2, but they're still switching back from bombs to AAMs.
-By my calculations, the strike will arrive 11 minutes before the first of the fighters are ready!
+By my calculations, the strike will arrive 11 minutes before the first of the fighters are ready\!
 I do have one ready flight of F-4s on intercept duty, but there's a MiG-25 lurking nearby, and I don't want to take off under his guns.
 So F-16s come rushing in from the east (with Sidewinders) and the west (with AMRAAM) to tackle the strike.